Unifi Network - Setup VLANs including IoT and access to Pi-hole

 I finally replaced my old Unifi Security Gateway (USG) with a Unifi Dream Machine Pro (UDM-Pro).

-- NixOS - My Configuration and Switch to Podman
+- NixOS - Server Configuration and Switch to Podman

 For some time now I have been looking for an interesting lightweight linux distribution that could replace Ubuntu